Moody National Bank Trust Division Sells 1,234 Shares of Cummins Inc. (NYSE:CMI)

-Moody National Bank Trust Division decreased its position in Cummins Inc. (NYSE:CMI – Get Rating) by 12.4% during the 1st quarter, according to the company in its most recent filing with the SEC.
-The fund owned 8,717 shares of the company’s stock after selling 1,234 shares during the quarter.
-Moody National Bank Trust Division’s holdings in Cummins were worth $1,788,000 at the end of the most recent reporting period.
+Moody National Bank Trust Division trimmed its holdings in shares of Cummins Inc. (NYSE:CMI – Get Rating) by 12.4% in the first quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 8,717 shares of the company’s stock after selling 1,234 shares during the quarter.
+Moody National Bank Trust Division’s holdings in Cummins were worth $1,788,000 as of its most recent filing with the SEC.

-Other institutional investors and hedge funds have also recently bought and sold shares of the company.
-Mystic Asset Management Inc. bought a new stake in shares of Cummins in the 4th quarter worth about $27,000.
-KRS Capital Management LLC bought a new stake in Cummins during the 4th quarter worth about $30,000.
-Steward Financial Group LLC bought a new stake in Cummins during the 4th quarter worth about $32,000.
-Cassady Schiller Wealth Management LLC bought a new stake in Cummins during the 4th quarter worth about $39,000.
-Finally, Northwest Investment Counselors LLC bought a new stake in Cummins during the 4th quarter worth about $40,000.
-80.50% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors have also bought and sold shares of the company.
+Johanson Financial Advisors Inc. grew its position in Cummins by 3.1% in the fourth quarter.
+Johanson Financial Advisors Inc. now owns 1,420 shares of the company’s stock valued at $310,000 after acquiring an additional 43 shares during the last quarter.
+Venturi Wealth Management LLC grew its position in Cummins by 1.0% in the fourth quarter.
+Venturi Wealth Management LLC now owns 4,820 shares of the company’s stock valued at $1,051,000 after acquiring an additional 48 shares during the last quarter.
+Siemens Fonds Invest GmbH grew its position in Cummins by 1.3% in the fourth quarter.
+Siemens Fonds Invest GmbH now owns 3,864 shares of the company’s stock valued at $842,000 after acquiring an additional 49 shares during the last quarter.
+Dearborn Partners LLC grew its position in Cummins by 5.6% in the fourth quarter.
+Dearborn Partners LLC now owns 950 shares of the company’s stock valued at $207,000 after acquiring an additional 50 shares during the last quarter.
+Finally, Moloney Securities Asset Management LLC grew its position in Cummins by 4.5% in the fourth quarter.
+Moloney Securities Asset Management LLC now owns 1,166 shares of the company’s stock valued at $254,000 after acquiring an additional 50 shares during the last quarter.
+80.50% of the stock is owned by institutional investors and hedge funds.

-A number of equities research analysts have commented on CMI shares.
-Credit Suisse Group decreased their price objective on shares of Cummins from $304.00 to $270.00 in a report on Wednesday, May 4th.
-StockNews.com raised shares of Cummins from a “hold” rating to a “buy” rating in a report on Wednesday, May 11th.
-Deutsche Bank Aktiengesellschaft cut their target price on shares of Cummins from $256.00 to $233.00 and set a “hold” rating on the stock in a research report on Thursday, April 14th.
-UBS Group downgraded shares of Cummins from a “buy” rating to a “neutral” rating and cut their target price for the company from $260.00 to $214.00 in a research report on Friday, March 18th.
-Finally, Citigroup cut their target price on shares of Cummins from $260.00 to $220.00 in a research report on Tuesday, April 12th.
-Four research analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of $253.22.
+In related news, Director Franklin R. Changdiaz sold 1,560 shares of the company’s stock in a transaction on Wednesday, May 25th.
+The stock was sold at an average price of $199.62, for a total transaction of $311,407.20.
+Following the completion of the sale, the director now owns 4,842 shares in the company, valued at $966,560.04.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Norman Thomas Linebarger sold 37,510 shares of the company’s stock in a transaction on Thursday, March 31st.
+The stock was sold at an average price of $207.09, for a total value of $7,767,945.90.
+The disclosure for this sale can be found here.
+Insiders have sold 50,710 shares of company stock worth $10,468,698 over the last ninety days.
+1.00% of the stock is owned by insiders.

-Cummins (NYSE:CMI – Get Rating) last announced its quarterly earnings results on Tuesday, May 3rd.
-The company reported $4.04 earnings per share for the quarter, beating analysts’ consensus estimates of $3.55 by $0.49.
-The business had revenue of $6.39 billion for the quarter, compared to the consensus estimate of $6.06 billion.
-Cummins had a net margin of 8.00% and a return on equity of 23.19%.
-Cummins’s revenue for the quarter was up 4.8% on a year-over-year basis.
-During the same period last year, the company posted $4.04 EPS.
-Equities research analysts expect that Cummins Inc. will post 17.58 earnings per share for the current year.
+Cummins (NYSE:CMI – Get Rating) last issued its quarterly earnings results on Tuesday, May 3rd.
+The company reported $4.04 earnings per share (EPS) for the quarter, beating the consensus estimate of $3.55 by $0.49.
+Cummins had a return on equity of 23.19% and a net margin of 8.00%.
+The firm had revenue of $6.39 billion for the quarter, compared to analyst estimates of $6.06 billion.
+During the same period in the previous year, the firm earned $4.04 earnings per share.
+The company’s revenue was up 4.8% compared to the same quarter last year.
+Equities analysts anticipate that Cummins Inc. will post 17.58 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, June 2nd.
-Investors of record on Friday, May 20th were paid a dividend of $1.45 per share.
+The company also recently announced a quarterly dividend, which was paid on Thursday, June 2nd.
+Stockholders of record on Friday, May 20th were given a dividend of $1.45 per share.
+This represents a $5.80 dividend on an annualized basis and a dividend yield of 2.99%.
 The ex-dividend date was Thursday, May 19th.
-This represents a $5.80 dividend on an annualized basis and a yield of 2.99%.
 Cummins’s payout ratio is 43.15%.

 Cummins Profile (Get Rating)